Zurga/punkix/README.md

 # Punkix

 An opionated Phoenix installer and generator.
-It uses Surface as the templating engine, does not use Tailwind and has basic semantic css in the generated components.
+It uses Surface as the templating engine, does not use Tailwind and has basic semantic html in the generated components.
 The generators re-use as much of the code that the Phoenix generators as possible to ease mainainability.

 ## Installation